admhpr/oversight/content/blog/solid-typescript.md

 > "Clients should not be forced to depend upon interfaces that they do not use."

-Similar to the [Single Responsibility Principle ](#Single Responsibility Principle ).The main idea, don't impose clients with the burden of implementing methods that they don’t actually need.
+Similar to the [Single Responsibility Principle](#single-responsibility-principle-srp).The main idea, don't impose clients with the burden of implementing methods that they don’t actually need.